AmineAML/blog-astro-netlifycms/src/pages/posts/dev-log-1-seo-meta-tags-checklist-technical-side-of-seo-i-show-you-what-tags-and-standards-to-use.md

 ```

 ## Schema Markup
-Schemas are used to structure data on the internet, web pages, email messages and beyond, it's the language search engines use to read and understand the content of your page.
+Schemas are used to structure data on the internet, web pages, email messages and beyond, it's the language search engines use to read and understand the content of your page, its the one responsible for correctly formatting your page on the search results, just think of how food recipes pages or news articles look unique the search engine results.
 Schema Markup is a semantic vocabulary, you'll have to use an encoding format like JSON-LD as the one I prefer and we'll be seeing an example of it, other encodings include MicroData and RDFa. \
 JSON-LD is embeded in the `<head></head>` tag, the following is an example for an article page.
 ```html
 <html>